hbldh/pymetawear/README.rst

 Usage
 -----

-Currently, the `MetaWearClient` is a pretty thin object, only handling the Bluetooth connection and actual communication and mostly being called indirectly from the ``libmetawear`` C++ library:
+Currently, this MetaWear client is a pretty thin object, only handling the Bluetooth connection and actual communication and mostly being called indirectly from the ``libmetawear`` C++ library:

 .. code-block:: python